dgraph-io/dgraph/wiki/content/graphql/tutorial/introduction.md

 That's the process we'll walk through together in this tutorial, starting on this page by looking at what we are going to build and how to build such an app in Slash GraphQL.
 Then, the tutorial moves on to schema design with GraphQL, implementing a UI, authentication and authorization, subscriptions and then advanced topics like custom logic.

+We'll be using the free tier on Slash GraphQL, you'll set up an account, but don't need to provide any payment details to complete the tutorial.

 ## What are we going to build

 This tutorial will walk you through building a reasonably complete message board app.
 There'll be lists of posts in different categories.